 Be kind to one another and watch out for one another.
 Make connections with like-minded people online or in-person if guidelines allow it.
 If you are feeling in a low state of mind, it has been proven that listening to just twenty minutes of your favourite kind of upbeat music can turn that mood into a much more positive one.
 So making music is very good for our mental health, so listening to music or creating and performing music with your friends and loved ones would be a great thing to do at this time.

 Last but not least, do you have any questions for me?

 I just wondered if you have ever learnt to play a musical instrument or to sing?
 If not, what one would you choose and why?

 My mum is an artist.
 As a little girl, I was in a church choir, which introduced me to singing.
 I loved it so much and started dreaming of becoming a singer one day.
 I also had a flute and enjoyed annoying my little brother with it.
 If I could learn any instrument right now, that would be a Piano.
 It is better to have at least two skills.
-If I can sing and play the piano simultaneously, that would be fun.
+If I could sing and play the piano simultaneously, that would be fun.
 I might be the next Alicia Keys.
 My daughter would be interested to learn singing as she sings a lot in the house.